 Wishing you well in your mental health journey.

 You can find a South Asian Therapist via the network listed below:

 You can also try to search on other therapist directories for counsellors who identify as a person of colour.
 Other examples of therapist directories include:

 It may also be helpful for search for directories in your local region.
 All the best in your therapist search!

 Wishing you well on your mental health journey.

 Registered Social Worker and Certified Solution Focused Therapist

 If you would like to read more articles, click on the ‘Blog’ option in the menu bar at the top of the Meaningful Independence website.

-If you are an adult in Ontario or Alberta seeking virtual or online therapy and would like to request a free 15 minute phone consultation with Meaningful Independence, please Book A Free Consult or reach out directly under the Contact page.
+If you are an adult in Ontario or Alberta seeking virtual or online therapy and would like to request a free 15 minute phone consultation with Meaningful Independence, please Book An Appointment or reach out directly under the Contact page.

 #southasian #southasianculture #southasianfamilies #southasianfamilydynamics #familydynamics #indianfamilies #indianwomen #indianmen #secondgenerationcanadians #southasiantherapy #southasiancounselling #southasiantherapist #therapy #therapist #virtualtherapist #onlinetherapist #onlinecounselling #ontariotherapists #torontotherapists #albertatherapists #culturallysensitive #culturalissues #mentalhealth #mentalhealthmatters #wellbeing #wellness #mentalwellness #emotionalwellness #anxiety #depression #selfesteem #stress #relationships #identity #culturalidentity